 He smashed the barrier between pro football and baseball, becoming a rare two-sport star who excelled at the highest level in both.

-Brian Jordan's athletic career reads like a piece of American sports folklore.
-Drafted by the St. Louis Cardinals for baseball out of the University of Richmond, he first chose a different path, playing safety for the Atlanta Falcons for three punishing NFL seasons.
-In 1992, he finally stepped onto the MLB diamond, bringing a football player's intensity to the outfield.
-With the Cardinals and later the Atlanta Braves, Jordan developed into a formidable power hitter and a defensive anchor, his 1999 All-Star season cementing his status as a legitimate star.
-His unique journey, marked by sheer physical durability and competitive fire, made him a fan favorite and a lasting example of multi-sport excellence in an era of increasing specialization.
+Brian Jordan played safety for the Atlanta Falcons for three NFL seasons before switching to Major League Baseball.
+Drafted by the St. Louis Cardinals out of the University of Richmond, he debuted in the MLB outfield in 1992.
+With the Cardinals and later the Atlanta Braves, he developed into a power hitter and defensive anchor.
+His 1999 All-Star season marked him as a legitimate star.
+Jordan's unique journey, built on physical durability and competitive fire, made him a fan favorite and a lasting example of multi-sport excellence in an era of specialization.

 1965–1980